Travel tips & inspiration

 Why have internet in France during your trip?

-The right reflex before you leave
+The 15-second check before you travel

 Make sure your phone is unlocked.
 A “carrier-locked” phone can refuse a foreign SIM/eSIM.